 RAY KESTNER WATERFRONT PARK (CHUTES AND LADDERS)

 Close to the heart of Houghton is Ray Kestner Waterfront Park, lovingly named by locals as “Chutes and Ladders.”
 Kestner Park boasts a variety of things to do, including paddle sport rentals, a concession stand, a large playground, volleyball courts, a picnic area, and a protected swim area.
 Even though it’s close to town, you can still experience as much adventure here as you like.
-This park also plays host to many of Houghton’s outdoor events and festivals like the Keweenaw Brewfest and much-lauded Bridgefest.
+This park also plays host to many of Houghton’s outdoor events and festivals like the much-lauded Bridgefest.

 (Yooper phonetic spelling: Bay-duh-gree)